-Internationally renowned invited speakers and contributing authors from all over the world will present the latest advances in the area of Vibroengineering.
-This conference will feature a broad range of high-level technical presentations including invited distinguished experts.
-The conference will provide an opportunity to communicate your recent research advances, exchange ideas in innovative engineering technologies, meet old friends and make new business partners in the area of Vibroengineering.
+JVE conferences feature a broad range of high-level technical presentations, vibrant discussions and key experts and scientists from all over the world.
+The conference will provide an opportunity to communicate your recent research advances, exchange ideas in innovative engineering technologies and enjoy endless networking advantages.
 With your participation, this Conference will prove to be an exciting scientific event, a fruitful opportunity to promote scientific research and technological development of Vibroengineering and its applications.

 All papers presented at VIBROENGINEERING Conferences are published as short Conference papers in Vibroengineering Procedia.
 Conference papers published in Vibroengineering Procedia is indexed in Scopus, EI Compendex, Inspec, Gale Cengage, Google Scholar and EBSCO.